Write a little about yourself. Just a paragraph will do.

 faces in your pictures, ladies!
 Pursing your lips to make them look

-like a horse's ass is not cute.
-But I digress...)
+like a horse's ass is really not cute at all.
+But I

 I'm intelligent and articulate, and I'm most attracted to others